budulinek/arduino-altherma-controller/README.md

 * Send and Receive UDP setting is set to **Only to/from Remote IP**.
 * Device with the remote IP does not exist on your local LAN.

 In this situation (UDP unicast) the W5500 chip checks whether the remote IP exists via ARP request.
-While the Ethernet.h waits for the ARP response, new P1/P2 packet arrives and is not properly processed which leads to P1/P2 read errors.
+While the Ethernet.h waits for the ARP response, new P1/P2 packet arrives and is not properly processed that leads to P1/P2 read errors.
 The solution is simple.
 If you have a shield with the W5500 chip, set the Send and Receive UDP setting to **To/From Any IP (Broadcast)**.

 ## Ethernet sockets

 The number of used sockets is determined (by the Ethernet.h library) based on microcontroller RAM.
-Therefore, even if you use W5500 (which has 8 sockets available) on Arduino Nano, only 4 sockets will be used due to limited RAM on Nano.
+Therefore, even if you use W5500 (with 8 sockets available) on Arduino Nano, only 4 sockets will be used due to limited RAM on Nano.

 ## Memory